OSGeo/grass-website/content/news/2020_07_29_new_website_and_bday.md

 ### What's cool
 Here a short "sightseeing" tour of the new website:
- - The "Learn" page offers a curated list of tutorials in different languages and links to videos too.
-There's also a new "Try online" section with links to Binder and rollApp online applications that allow to test GRASS GIS without installing it.
+ - The "Learn" page offers a curated list of tutorials in different languages and links to videos.
+The new "Try online" section provides links to Binder and rollApp online applications that allow testing GRASS GIS without installing it.
  - Our long standing and rich history in the GIS and open source world has now a much attractive layout.
 Have a look at the timeline of releases and websites, too.
  - The gallery of screenshots has now a revamped display to show some of GRASS GIS capabilities
  - Project resources easily reachable: mailing lists, wiki, RSS news feed, the various GitHub and docker repositories.